Shailly19/binary-grid-battle/README.md

-# Tic Tac Toe
+# Binary Grid Battle

-Welcome to the Tic Tac Toe game!
+Welcome to the Binary Grid Battle!
 This project allows you to play the classic game of Tic Tac Toe against a human opponent or a computer player.

 ## Features